IBM-Cloud/docs/services/vpn/index.md

   1. Select **EDIT**.
   2. Specify the gateway name.
-  3. Select the containers or groups with which you want to use the VPN service.
+  3. Select the container and container group with which you want to use the VPN service.
+	**Note:** The container and container group private subnets are preselected so that you can access them over the VPN connection.
   4. Select **SAVE**.

  You can use the default IKE and IPSec policies, or configure custom policies.
 If you want to use the default policies, skip to step 4.